ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 Employee Engagement Ideas for Manufacturing Industry: 11 Actionable Tips from our Experts

 I grew up in a manufacturing family.
-My grandmother had her own manufacturing company, and my father Increase Employee Engagement Manufacturingwas a partner in a local manufacturing company.
-I still have very fond memories working in and running the business.
+My grandmother had her own manufacturing company, and my father.
+Increase Employee Engagement Manufacturingwas a partner in a local manufacturing company.
+I still have very fond memories of working in and running the business.
 It was like one big happy family - most of the time, that is.
-We had employees that stayed with us pretty much from the beginning and that would be close to forty years in some cases.
-How do you get employees to stay with you for the long term and contribute to the best of their ability?
-One of the answers is to ensure they are treated with respect, appreciated, and given the opportunity to be fully engaged in their work environment.
+We had employees who stayed with us pretty much from the beginning, which would be close to forty years in some cases.
+How do you get employees to stay with you long-term and contribute to the best of their ability?
+One of the answers is to ensure they are treated with respect, appreciated, and allowed to be fully engaged in their work environment.
 Employee engagement for factory workers is the key to creating a high-performance manufacturing culture.
 Being fully engaged means different things to different people, but here are some of the best employee engagement activities in manufacturing companies.

 According to a recent study from Manufacturing, engaged employees have productivity rates that are 70 percent higher than those of non-engaged workers.
 They also enjoy a 78 percent higher safety record, 70 percent lower employee turnover, 86 percent greater customer satisfaction, and 44 percent greater profitability.